 Apache Parquet is an open source columnar data file format that emerged out of Cloudera and was designed for fast data processing for complex data.
-Initially built to handle the data interchange for the Apache Hadoop ecosystem, it has since been adopted by a number of open source projects like Delta Lake, Apache Iceberg and InfluxDB 3.0 and is an with big data systems like Hive, Drill, Impala, Presto, Spark, Kudu, Redshift, BigQuery, Snowflake, Clickhouse, and others.
+Initially built to handle the data interchange for the Apache Hadoop ecosystem, it has since been adopted by a number of open source projects like Delta Lake, Apache Iceberg, and InfluxDB IOX, as well as big data systems like Hive, Drill, Impala, Presto, Spark, Kudu, Redshift, BigQuery, Snowflake, Clickhouse, and others.
+Many of these projects are built around object storage with Parquet files and an elastic query tier that processes those files.

-Parquet supports different encoding and compression schemes on a per column basis that allow for efficient data storage and retrieval in bulk.
-Dictionary and RLA encoding are also supported as well as a wide variety of data types like numerical data, textual data, and structured data like JSON.
-Parquet is self-describing allowing for meta data (schema, structure like min/max values, Bloom filters) to be included on a per-column basis.
-This helps the query planner and executor to optimize what needs to be read and decoded from the Paquet file.
+Parquet supports different encoding and compression schemes on a per-column basis that allow for efficient data storage and retrieval in bulk.
+Dictionary and run-length encoding (RLE) are also supported as well as a wide variety of data types like numerical data, textual data, and structured data like JSON.
+Parquet is self-describing and allows for metadata (such as schema, min/max values, and Bloom filters) to be included on a per-column basis.
+This helps the query planner and executor to optimize what needs to be read and decoded from a Paquet file.

 Additionally, it is built around nested data structures using the record shredding and assembly algorithm first described in the Dremel paper that came out of Google.